Dozens die in Odessa, rebels down Ukraine helicopters

 Businesswoman Tamara Voshchanaya said: "What can you think when the sound of cannon makes you jump out of bed, when helicopters are flying over and shooting at our guys?

-On the town's southern outskirts, eight Ukrainian armoured personnel carriers cut off the road but faced a cordon of residents shouting at them to go home.
+On the town's southern outskirts, eight Ukrainian armoured personnel carriers cut off the road but faced a cordon of local residents shouting at them to go home.
+Some rebels erected barricades of trees.

 Putin's popularity has soared with the seizure of Crimea and talk of restoring Moscow's former empire.
 This week he restored the Soviet-era tradition of holding a May Day parade on Red Square, where marchers carried banners hailing the acquisition of Ukrainian territory.